 Champagne generally pairs well with dessert; however, if you want a bolder wine to serve with your Christmas pudding or decadent chocolate truffles, then sweet whites and fortified reds are a great option.
 The best Christmas wines in this category have layers of flavor; they’re more than just sweet and high in alcohol.
 Port and other sweet fortified wines are a great match for Christmas, but only if they have the complexity to keep your attention.
 This is why you should choose wines made by top-rated producers, preferably wines that have already aged for a decade or more.

 Here are a few sweet and fortified wines that will amaze your guests and end your Christmas celebration on a high note:

 The key to putting together a great Christmas dessert wine pairing is to find a wine that is as sweet or sweeter than the dessert you’re serving it with.
-A semi-sweet wine often works best when served alone as a digestif after dinner, so you may wish to revisit some of the sweeter still or sparkling wines that you served earlier in the night after everyone has cleared their plates.
+A semi-sweet wine often works best when served alone as a digestif after dinner, so you may wish to revisit some of the sweeter still wines or Champagne that you served earlier in the night after everyone has cleared their plates.

 Choosing at least one wine from each of the categories above is a great way to create a versatile Christmas wine list that appeals to a broad range of palates.
 You should never rely too heavily on one particular style, region, producer, or vintage.
-For example, my mother-in-law has very little experience with wine and doesn’t find the flavors of older wines as appealing as those of an energetic, fruit-forward young wine.
-However, other members of my family are wine connoisseurs who look forward to drinking aged Bordeaux every year.
-To cater to everyone’s preferences, I offer both styles at the dinner table.
+The best way to find wines that will appeal to your own family and friends is to look up detailed tasting notes on each wine.

 Whether you are starting your high-end wine collection or adding to an established portfolio, Vinfolio is your partner in buying, selling, and professional storage.
 Contact us today to get access to the world’s finest wine.